 As of 2010, 72% of all utility energy was consumed by commercial and industrial properties, with residential use at 37% and transportation consuming only an annual .2%.
 For commercial and industrial properties, much of that energy is used for climate control or lighting.
 By adopting a remote-first company plan, you can immediately lower costs by minimizing the use of unnecessary lighting and appliance use, and by raising the average temperature on the HVAC.
 Having fewer people in an office means less need.

-Furthermore, that .2% attributed above to transportation has surely risen since then to reflect increases to electric car manufacturing.
+Furthermore, that .2% attributed above to transportation has surely risen since then to reflect increases in electric car manufacturing.
 For context, as of 2020 more than triple as many electric vehicles (EVs) were registered as in 2016.
-This increase in cars has increased the need for EV charging stations, which have raised the percentage of utility usage from the U.S. transportation sector.
+This increase in cars has increased the need for EV charging stations, which has raised the percentage of utility usage in the U.S. transportation sector.
 As we mentioned above: less driving is fewer emissions, but now we know it’s also less energy usage.